kiernann/demnom/docs/sim_college.md

 ability to make [skilled
 predictions](https://en.wikipedia.org/wiki/Brier_score) over the course of the Midterm elections.
 In fact, the markets showed reasonable skepticism in a number of upset elections.
+Below, you can see how competitive Congressonal races were predicted by both the markets and model.

 ![](https://raw.githubusercontent.com/kiernann/models-markets/master/plots/plot_cartesian.png)